kieranelby/KingOfTheEtherThrone/templates/README.nunjucks.md

 If you're using the (still experimental!)
 Mist Ethereum Wallet - e.g. from [https://github.com/ethereum/mist/releases](https://github.com/ethereum/mist/releases) - go to Contracts -> Add Contract, then fill in the details from the [Contract Details](#TheContract) section below.
 Yes, you do need to copy and paste that big long bit of JSON.

-After you've added the Contract, if you click "Show Contract Information", you should be able to see the Current Claim Price on the left and a 'claimThrone' function you can select and execute on the right.
+After you've added the Contract, if you click "Show Contract Information" (and perhaps click what appears underneath?), you should be able to see the Current Claim Price on the left and a 'claimThrone' function you can select and execute on the right.
 Don't forget to include the payment when executing the claimThrone function.
 The Current Claim Price is shown in Wei, so you might need to do a little conversion.

 This worked (once) in version 0.3.8 of the wallet client on Windows, anyway.
 Unfortunately you might find in some versions that you cannot add a payment when executing a function - which isn't much good.

 <a name="InteractChainExplorers"/>
 ### Interacting via Chain Explorers

 You can watch transactions and storage changes happening in this contract on chain viewers at e.g. [etherchain.org](https://etherchain.org/account/{{contractAddress}}), [etherscan.io](https://etherscan.io/address/{{contractAddress}}), and [ethercamp](https://live.ether.camp/account/{{contractAddress}}).

 Some don't seem to be very good at showing transactions generated by the contract though.
+Ether.camp has the best visualisation but appears to be lagging behind a bit as of 7th Feb - don't panic if transactions not appearing!

 <a name="TheContract"/>
 ## Contract Details